Skip to Content

 5. Then brush the cookies with some beaten egg and sprinkle them with sugar and the sliced almonds.

 6. Place in the oven at 180C for about 15 minutes or until lightly browned.
-If your oven is unevenly warm, you may need to turn the tray 180 degrees halfway through.
+If your oven has an uneven temperature, like mine, you may need to turn the tray 180 degrees halfway through.

 7. Remove from the oven and allow the cookies to cool.